History of Athens: Athens and the rise of the Roman empire

-Roman Athens
+Roman era

-During the First Mithridatic War, Athens was ruled by a tyrant, Aristion, installed by Mithridates the Great.
-In 88–85 BC, most Athenian buildings, both houses and fortifications, were leveled by the Roman general Sulla (138 BC78 BC) after the Siege of Athens and Piraeus, although many civic buildings and monuments were left intact.
+During the First Mithridatic War, Athens was ruled by Aristion, a tyrant installed by Mithridates VI.
+In 88–85 BC, most Athenian fortifications and homes were leveled by the Roman general Sulla after the Siege of Athens and Piraeus, although many civic buildings and monuments were left intact.
+The Macedonian astronomer Andronicus of Cyrrhus subsequently designed the Tower of the Winds for the Roman forum, which mostly survives to the present day.
 Under Roman rule, Athens was given the status of a free city because of its widely admired schools.
 The Roman emperor Hadrian (r.
 117–138 AD), constructed the Library of Hadrian, a gymnasium, an aqueduct which is still in use, several temples and sanctuaries, a bridge, and finally completed the Temple of Olympian Zeus.
 The Arch of Hadrian commemorates the foundation of the city by Hadrian, with the "city of Theseus" referred to on its inscription on one side of the arch, and the new quarter erected by Hadrian around the Temple of Zeus called the "city of Hadrian".

 The city was sacked by the Heruli in 267 AD, resulting in the burning of all the public buildings, the plundering of the lower city and the damaging of the Agora and Acropolis.
 After the Sack of Athens, the city to the north of the Acropolis was hastily refortified on a smaller scale, with the agora left outside the walls.
 Athens remained a centre of learning and philosophy during its 500 years of Roman rule, patronized by emperors such as Nero and Hadrian.